ywuhub/Data-Engineering-Projects/README.md

 - About the two's complement representation
 - How to know how much memory a variable takes
 - How to reduce the disk usage of data with encodings

+### Introduction to Algorithms
+Learn how to analyze the time and space complexity of algorithms.

+<b>Time Complexity of Algorithms</b> ✅
+- How to measure the execution time of an algorithm
+- How to generate random inputs for an algorithm
+- How to model the execution time of an algorithm

+<b>Constant Time Complexity</b> ✅
+- To identify constant time operations.
+- How computers manage memory.
+- Refine the way of computing time complexity models that take into account functions.
+- Identify hidden function calls in Python.
+- The ins and outs of how lists and strings are stored in memory.

+<b>Logarithmic Time Complexity</b> ✅
+- About logarithms and logarithmic complexity.
+- The binary search algorithm to very quickly find elements in sorted lists.

+<b>Sorting Algorithms</b> ✅
+- Learn how to implement your own sorting algorithm
+- Learn the time complexity of sorting in Python

+<b>Space Complexity</b> ✅
+- How to evaluate the space complexity of an algorithm
+- About tradeoffs between time and space

+<b>Guided Project: Building Fast Queries on a CSV</b> ✅
+- Build indexes for a CSV using dictionaries.